Training Within Industry: Post war

 Although the TWI program funding for application of the programs in the USA by the government ended in 1945, the US government did fund the introduction to the war-torn nations of Europe and Asia.
 Several private groups continued to provide TWI in the US and abroad.
 Channing Dooley, Walter Dietz, Mike Kane and Bill Conover (collectively known as "the Four Horsemen") continued the development of the 'J' programs by establishing the TWI Foundation.
 This group was responsible for continuing the spread of TWI throughout Europe and Asia.
 The Director of one of the district offices established TWI, Inc., and was hired by the US Government to provide TWI training in Japan.
 It was especially well received in Japan, where TWI formed the basis of the kaizen culture in industry.
 Kaizen, known by such names as Quality Circles in the West, was successfully harnessed by Toyota Motor Corporation in conjunction with the Lean or Just In Time principles of Taiichi Ohno.
 In the foreword to Dinero's book "Training Within Industry", John Shook relates a story in which a Toyota trainer brought out an old copy of a TWI service manual to prove to him that American workers at NUMMI could be taught using the "Japanese" methods used at Toyota.
 Thus, TWI was the forerunner of what is today regarded as a Japanese creation.

+TWI and Lean Management

+The symbiosis between TWI program and Lean Management is such that one cannot effectively implement Lean Management without incorporating TWI principles.
+Lean Management's success largely depends on the competence and awareness of middle management, which TWI aims to develop.
+This focus on leadership skills, as emphasized in sources like Jeffrey Liker's "Toyota Talent" highlights TWI's pivotal role in shaping organizational culture in the context of Lean Management.
+The practical implementation of TWI Program within Lean Management underscores the program's enduring significance and its essential role in the successful transformation of middle management into effective leaders.